Modernize Your Employee Incentive Program

 Don’t Offer the Same Reward for Other Programs

-Say that you create an incentive that offers event tickets for those who achieve it.
+Say you create an incentive that offers event tickets for those who achieve it.
 Tickets to a concert, festival, or theme park would be awesome, right?
 But what happens if you offer that as a reward for five-year service anniversaries as well?
 Are employees going to be incentivized to strive for that reward?
 Probably not.
 They may just wait for their five year mark.

 Make sure that whatever you offer as incentives is unique and desirable for your teams.
 Employees need to want the reward, and they need to know exactly what they have to do to earn it.